-- Preview Email Newsletter

 *

 Madison, WI - Today's ruling by the Wisconsin Supreme Court in Kaul v.
-Urmanski, which invalidates the state's historic 1849 law protecting unborn life from abortion, is a more PR
+Urmanski, which invalidates the state's historic 1849 law protecting unborn life from abortion, is a blatant act of judicial activism and a practice in more PR

 Wiley Files Supreme Court Amicus Brief in Retroactive Restitution Case (10)